 Welcome to Northeastern’s Department of Sociology and Anthropology!
 We represent a vibrant intellectual community, and have taken a prominent place among the nation’s leading social science departments.
 We offer challenging programs of study at the Bachelor’s, Master’s and Doctoral levels, and our faculty energetically engage the most pressing social issues of our time, from global warming and toxic wastes to questions involving urban poverty, civil rights, gender inequality, and transnational activism.
 Read on for an overview of some of our recent accomplishments.

 Given the current economic climate, many institutions of higher education have been forced to retrench, and social science units have often suffered sharp budget cuts.
 Our Department’s experience contrasts sharply with such downsizing, for we have enjoyed a period of unprecedented growth.
 With support from the central administration, our Department has been home to a growing number of full-time, tenured and tenure track faculty members who make contributions to graduate and undergraduate programs across the university.
 Our Department has grown by roughly 50 per cent since 2008, as we’ve been privileged to welcome new faculty members from the most prominent universities in the nation.
 Such growth has enabled us greatly to expand our course offerings, providing a wide array of choices for undergraduate and graduate students alike.

+The Department offers many points of excellence that will be of interest to students at various levels of study.
+Our undergraduates greatly benefit by engaging in collaborative research with faculty members.
+Graduate Students engage in journal publication, positioning themselves for academic and policy careers.
 For more information about our undergraduate program, please point your browser here.
 For information about our graduate program, click here.
 And feel free to contact me with any questions you might have.

 Steven Vallas, Ph.D.